terra-money/docs/docs/develop/module-specifications/spec-market.md

 ## Swaps

-The market module is responsible for swaps between stablecoin denomintions and swaps between Terra and Luna.
+The market module is responsible for swaps between Terra stablecoin denomintions and swaps between Terra stablecoins and Luna.

 ### Stablecoins